llmrb/llm-shell/README.md

 ## Features

 - 🌟 Unified interface for multiple Large Language Models (LLMs)
-- 🤝 Supports Gemini, OpenAI, Anthropic, and Ollama
+- 🤝 Supports Gemini, OpenAI, Anthropic, LlamaCpp and Ollama
 - 📤 Attach local files as conversation context
 - 🔧 Extend with your own functions and tool calls
 - 📝 Advanced Markdown formatting and output